neuralgraphdatabases/awesome-logical-query/README.md

 2. [Combining RDF Graph Data and Embedding Models for an Augmented Knowledge Graph](https://dl.acm.org/doi/fullHtml/10.1145/3184558.3191527), BigNet 2018 Workshop @ WWW'18
 3. [TrQuery: An Embedding-based Framework for Recommanding SPARQL Queries](https://arxiv.org/pdf/1806.06205.pdf), 2018
 4. [Towards Empty Answers in SPARQL: Approximating Querying with RDF Embedding](https://link.springer.com/content/pdf/10.1007/978-3-030-00671-6.pdf), ISWC 2018
-5. [Neural Graph Databases](https://arxiv.org/pdf/2209.09732.pdf), 2022, essentially just LPG2vec representation method
-6. [SE-KGE: A Location-Aware Knowledge Graph Embedding Model for Geographic Question Answering and Spatial Semantic Lifting](https://arxiv.org/pdf/2004.14171.pdf), Transactions in GIS 2020, GQE with scalar (x,y) coordinate prediction / encoding
-7. [Your Knowledge Graph Embeddings are Secretly Circuits and You Should Treat Them as Such](https://openreview.net/forum?id=2bjCZdGyEGE), The paper does not completely evaluate this idea, yet, but it could in principle extend their link prediciton technique to a union of conjunctions of these circuits.
+5. [Your Knowledge Graph Embeddings are Secretly Circuits and You Should Treat Them as Such](https://openreview.net/forum?id=2bjCZdGyEGE), The paper does not completely evaluate this idea, yet, but it could in principle extend their link prediciton technique to a union of conjunctions of these circuits.
-8. [Towards High-Order Complementary Recommendation via Logical Reasoning Network](https://arxiv.org/pdf/2212.04966.pdf) Application: BetaE in RecSys (LogiRec)
-9. (PLM4CLQA) [Unifying Structure Reasoning and Language Model Pre-training for Complex Reasoning](https://arxiv.org/pdf/2301.08913.pdf) ACL submission?
-Really it does not have a name..... -> To Applications